Ectrian/discord-epgp-bot/README.md

 * Huge time savings for the entire officer team.
 Users can now ask the bot questions instead of you!
 * Prevent mistakes - bot validates commands to help you avoid common mistakes such as granting a player double EP for the same raid.
 * Keep player and officer notes free - addon-based solutions occupy these so you can't use them.
+* Free and Open Source - own and manage your own data.

 ## Screenshots